mykelalvis/FT/Traveller/Adventures/Tripwire.md

 ## Random  NPC Table

 For a quick use NPC, pick or roll on the career and race tables below.
 The career table below includes the character statistics which should be modified as appropriate by the race.
-The character can be serving a term in their career or left it in favour of travelling.
+The character can be serving a term in their career or left it in favor of travelling.

 |  D66  | CAREER                                                                                                                                            |
 | :---: | ------------------------------------------------------------------------------------------------------------------------------------------------- |